Learn how to read and write Chinese with animated online video lessons, presented by Chinese teacher April.

 In this lesson, April teaches 12 new Chinese characters which are the first step to learn how to express days and dates in Chinese.

 You’ll also learn that there are two Chinese characters for the number “zero”, 零 and 〇.
 Both are recognised and used in our Chinese reading and writing course.
 There are also two Chinese characters for “two”, 二 and 两.
 They have different usages.
-Find out the differences between 二 and 两 here.
+Find out Difference between 二 and 两.

 In this lesson, a list of 50 words and expressions are presented to express days and dates in Chinese.
 Some expressions, such as “today”, can be written in two slightly different words, 今天 and 今日.
 April explains the difference is not its meaning, but whether it is used in spoken Chinese or written Chinese.